Bug report #21375

 #1 Updated by Alessandro Pasotti almost 2 years ago

 IMO this is a won't fix, the attribute order is random due to QT internal implementation https://doc.qt.io/qt-5/qhash.html#algorithmic-complexity-attacks

 You can control with an env var as explained in the docs.

-#2 Updated by Adam Liddell over 1 year ago
+#2 Updated by Adam Liddell almost 2 years ago

 Ok, I see the issue with using QDomDocument in QT5 to get stable ordering.
 However, whilst using QT_HASH_SEED would work on one machine, the output is supposedly not necessarily stable across different machines or versions even when set to 0, which doesn't solve the (perhaps minor) problem of using shared version control on a project.